gajomi/LoktaVolterra.jl/README.md

 A package for modeling the dynamics of Lotka-Volterra type ordinary differential equations.

+At this point the package is more full of ambition then full of results (although if you only need basic analysis of generalized LV systems it should already be useful), at the moment reading the tests may be the best place to start.

 ##Description and basic usage

 Different kinds of Lotka-Volterra systems can be created and analyzed.
 Different kinds of systems may be parameterized in special ways, but all of these models considered in the package must be expressible as a [generalized Lotka-Volterra equation](https://en.wikipedia.org/wiki/Generalized_Lotka%E2%80%93Volterra_equation).